1.3 million tonnes of hazardous waste

-Improved collection and reporting are assumed to be the main reasons for this increase.
-Furthermore, some waste types have been reclassified as hazardous throughout the time series.
-It is a political goal for as much as possible of the hazardous waste to be subject to proper treatment in order to avoid harming people and the environment.
+Hazardous waste contains both health and environmentally hazardous substances.
+Thus, it is a prioritised political goal that as much as possible of the hazardous waste is subject to proper treatment in order to avoid harming people and the environment.

 Oil and heavy metal-containing waste dominate

-Oil-containing waste – totalling 540 000 tonnes – makes up the largest fraction of hazardous waste in 2012.
+Oil-containing waste – totalling 475 000 tonnes – makes up the largest fraction of hazardous waste in 2013.
 This includes, among other things, waste from oil drilling activities on the Norwegian shelf.
-The second largest is heavy metal-containing waste, totalling 360 000 tonnes.
-The majority of this was slag from manufacturing, but also impregnated wood, batteries and used sand from grit blasting.
+The second largest is heavy metal-containing waste, totalling 395 000 tonnes.
+The majority of this was slag from manufacturing, but also CCA-impregnated wood, batteries and used sand from grit blasting.

 Less hazardous waste from Svalbard